 The Archive of Nuclear Harm exhibits, screens, publishes and collects materials on life and death in the nuclear age.
 We also design and deliver educational programs.
 Our mission is to create a resource deep into the nuclear future, that is accessible to anyone with an internet connection.

-Items of interest include artworks and other cultural artefacts that explore the full range of harms—to bodies and the biosphere—that are inflicted by nuclear weapons, energy, accidents and waste.
-Since the legacy of the nuclear age must be conceived on timescales of up to one million years, and threatens the continued safe operating conditions of Earth’s biosphere, this will be a memory institution like no other.
+Items of interest include artworks and other cultural artefacts that explore the full range of harms—to bodies and the biosphere—that are inflicted by both the civilian and military applications of nuclear technology, as well as the universal problems of nuclear contamination and waste.
+Since the legacy of the nuclear age must be conceived on timescales of up to one million years, and threaten the continued safe operating conditions of Earth’s biosphere, this will be a memory institution like no other.

-The Archive was established in 2012, and is now a part of the Nuclear Futures partnership initiative, a three-year arts and culture program sponsored by the Australia Council for the Arts.
-Nuclear Futures brings together artists and atomic survivor communities in Australia, Japan, Kazakhstan and the Marshall Islands.
+The Archive was established in 2012, and is currently a contributing project of the Mistra and Formas-sponsored Environmental Humanities Collaboratoryat Linköping Univeristy in Sweden (2016-present).
+Previously, the Archive was part of the Nuclear Futures partnership initiative, a three-year arts and culture program sponsored by the Australia Council for the Arts (2014-16).

 N.A.J.
-Taylor, ‘Manifesto for an Archive of Nuclear Harm’.
-Submitted for peer review at Unlikely: Journal for Creative Arts in November 2016.
+Taylor, ‘Manifesto for an Archive of Nuclear Harm’, Resilience: A Journal of the Environmental Humanities, Fall 2018.
 [PDF available on request]

 Paul Brown, N.A.J.
-Taylor, and Ellise Barkley (eds.), “Australian Nuclear Culture”.
-Forthcoming special issue of Unlikely: Journal for Creative Arts as at November 2016.
-[Including contributions by: James Arvanitakis, Ellise Barkley, Jessie Boylan, Mick Broderick, Adam Broinowski, Paul Brown, Russell Bryant, Teresa Crea, Linda Dement, Merilyn Fairskye, Adrian Glamorgan, Robert (Bo) Jacobs, Luke Harrald, Steve Harrison, Avon Hudson, Ingrid Matthews, Christobel Mattingley, J.D.
-Mittmann, Nic Mollison, Gordon Murray, Warren (Ebay) Paul, Keith Peters, Elizabeth PO’, John Romeril, Mima Smart OAM, N.A.J.
-Taylor, John Turpie, and Lynette Wallworth.]
-[PDF]
+Taylor and Ellise Barkley (eds.), “Reimagining Monte Bello, Emu, and Maralinga: Australia’s Nuclear Culture”.
+Special issue of Unlikely: Journal for Creative Arts, Is.
+4, 2018.
+[Including contributions by: Ellise Barkley, Jessie Boylan, Mick Broderick, Paul Brown, Teresa Crea, Linda Dement, Merilyn Fairskye, Adrian Glamorgan, Robert Jacobs, Luke Harrald, Steve Harrison, Avon Hudson, Christobel Mattingley, Nic Mollison, Gordon Murray, Warren (Ebay) Paul, Keith Peters, Elizabeth PO, John Romeril, Mima Smart, N.A.J.
+Taylor, and John Turpie.]
+[Link to book portal]

 O’Donnell Endowed Chair in Global Studies, Whitman College, 2016 ($10,000)